User Review: MSR SuperFly

 FLAME CONTROL AND DISPERSION

 The burner head is large and better disperses the heat more widely than some of MSR's smaller models (PocketRocket, MicroRocket).
 This is a matter of preference and cooking needs, but I like that I can simmer meals on this stove.
-The large, wire valve control is conveniently large enough to use if operating the stove while wearing gloves.
+The large, wire valve control is conveniently large enough to use if operating the stove while wearing gloves (even if you've gorilla-sized mitts like I do).

 FUEL USE AND EFFICIENCY

 It sips fuel, and frugally at that.
 I can't tell you how many meals I cooked on this thing after I was absolutely certain I was out of fuel.
-One stove and one 8 oz. canister of IsoPro will easily get a couple backpackers by for a weekend trip, especially if they're only boiling water for freeze-dried meals.
+One stove and one eight-ounce canister of IsoPro will easily get a couple backpackers by for a weekend trip, especially if they're only boiling water for freeze-dried meals and morning coffee/cocoa.

 However, after cooking over a hot flame and after getting some miles put onto this stove, you'll find the pot supports will warp.
 Now, by "Warp," I mean the metal will expand and make the supports a little harder to turn.
 Keep the unit clean, and they'll move freely again with a little elbow grease.
 An adjustable center screw can also be loosened or tightened accordingly.